 The Abbey Bike Tools chain cleaner is an item for people who see elegance in superior function – regardless of price.
 There are no plastic parts (with the exception of the chemical-resistant Delrin pulley), all of the components are machined in Bend, Oregon, and the assembly is clamped with a beautiful Paul Components internal-cam skewer.
 It’s also the only chain cleaner here that isn’t made in Asia, but you certainly have to be willing to pay a premium for all of the above.

-Like the Park Tool DH-1 below, Abbey’s pulley features a 12mm internal diameter that works with either your bike’s own thru-axle or the stub-axle provided.
+Like the Park Tool DH-1 below (which copies a number of features introduced by Abbey’s Wash Buddy), Abbey’s pulley features a 12mm internal diameter that works with either your bike’s own thru-axle or the stub-axle provided.
 Also like the Park Tool DH-1, Abbey’s pulley is free to spin and slide along the length of the tool’s axle, and it does so extremely smoothly.
-But whereas the Park Tool has an aluminium shaft that’s clearly prone to wear, the Abbey uses a stainless steel shaft that is not only more resistant to abrasion, but also won’t corrode over time.
+But whereas the Park Tool has an aluminium shaft that’s clearly prone to wear, the Abbey uses a stainless steel shaft that is not only more resistant to abrasion but also won’t corrode over time.

 In many ways, the Abbey does everything the Park Tool does, but with a near-guaranteed lifetime service life and a smoother, easier operation.
 In particular, the Paul Components quick-release is incredibly nice to use.

 The Abbey tool is nearly perfect, but there are three areas in which it’s clearly beaten by the Park.
 Switching it from the quick-release to thru-axle is marginally more of a fiddle with more small parts to trade back and forth.
 Its metal build quality means its heavier.
 And then there’s the price, which is over triple the cost of the Park.

 - Fitment: Both quick-release and 12mm thru-axle frames.

 Feedback Sports Chain Keeper